CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/qa_cmaq_run_pcluster.md

-## Quality Assurance Checks for Successful CMAQ Run on Parallel Cluster
+## Quality Assurance

+Instructions on how to to verify a successful CMAQ Run on Parallel Cluster.

 ### run m3diff to compare the output data for two runs that have different values for NPCOL